1. SWAN Systems is an online water and nutrient management platform.

 (v) Report means any report or data made available to a User on the water or nutrient usage or requirements made available via Swan Systems based on User Data.

-(w) Reseller means any third-party authorised by the Company to resell SWAN Systems.
+(w) Partner means any third-party authorised by the Company to resell SWAN Systems.

 (x) Set-Up Fee means the Fee charged by the Company to create the Customer’s Account.